aleen42/PersonalWiki/Programming/JavaScript/module_system_style/module_system_style.md

 ## Modular System Style [Back](./../JavaScript.md)

-Today’s websites are evolving into web apps:
+Today's websites are evolving into web apps:

 - More and more JavaScript is being used.
 - Modern browsers are offering a wider range of interfaces.